William & Lois Matthews Samuel Pepys Lectures

 November 22, 1988

-Agostino Paravicini-Bagliani (Professor of Medieval History, University of Lausanne)
+Agostino Paravicini-Bagliani (University of Lausanne)

 “Prolonging Life, Senescence, and the Papal Court of the Thirteenth Century”